Inside the Fourth Edition of the “State of Service” Report

 In the midst of dual health and economic crises, the strategic role of customer service cannot be overstated.
 New research from the fourth edition of the Salesforce “State of Service” report reveals just how much stock customers put in quality customer service and support today.

 The stakes have never been higher for customer retention as service teams face customers who are more anxious, more demanding, and have more complex cases.
-Service is more than a matter of closing a ticket and moving on to the next — it’s ensuring that the brand is associated with empathy and personalisation as customers encounter circumstances that are completely out of their control.
+Service is more than a matter of closing a ticket and moving on to the next — it’s ensuring that the brand is associated with empathy and personalization as customers encounter circumstances that are completely out of their control.
 Think about all of the ways service teams have already adapted their policies, reskilled team members, and scaled support across channels to help, all while experiencing increased case volumes.

 In 2018, we launched the third edition of the “State of Service” report.
 Our biggest finding at the time was the rising importance of customer service to overall business goals.
 Flash forward to today: Customer service has become the primary function to keep customers happy, bringing with it enormous business value.

-For our latest research, we surveyed more than 7,000 global decision makers, agents, mobile workers, and dispatchers to understand changing customer service trends and key strategies and technology — and discover how service organisations are navigating abrupt changes to the work environment.
+For our latest research, we surveyed more than 7,000 global decision makers, agents, mobile workers, and dispatchers to understand changing customer service trends and key strategies and technology — and discover how service organizations are navigating abrupt changes to the work environment.
 To give service professionals the insights they need to plan for the road ahead, we’ve compiled the top three customer service trends driving the strategic role of service.

 Top Customer Service Trends from Salesforce’s “State of Service” report: